 "What are the conditions for which I want this question/page to show?"

-By setting up the show condition "Do you have pets?" is one of the following answers "Yes" we can rest assured that this question will be hidden by default and will only show when the answer to the first question "Do you have pets?" is "Yes."
+By setting up the show condition "Would you like to be contacted...?" is one of the following answers "Yes" we can rest assured that our contact page will be hidden by default and will only show when the answer to the question "Would you like to be contacted...?" is "Yes."

 Once you understand that logic rules are always show rules, your next step is understanding that there is a default flow to surveys.